Pirjot/PVenmo/README.md

 3. Follow steps given here: https://medium.com/analytics-vidhya/django-react-integration-37acc304e984
 4. Essentially, choose any structure of files and configure webpack accordingly so that it can create a bundle which is then requrested by the client through a static request.
-For Glitch support, you can ensure that all package.json files stay in the root of the project.
+For online serving support, you can ensure that all package.json files stay in the root of the project.
+5. We can serve everything on REPLIT by remembering to configure settings.py and setting the configuration of the replit to have the right port and also adding the site to allowed hosts for the configuration.